 The Company has produced and sold prototype HTS wires and electromagnetic coils for use in several development and demonstration programs.
 Nevertheless, significantly better strength, flexibility, and electrical performance need to be achieved, over longer wire lengths, and at lower costs, for the commercialization of HTS wire and wire products to be successful.
-Despite the advances being made, to date neither the Company nor, to the Company's knowledge, any other company has produced HTS wires in commercialization continue to exist.
+Despite the advances being made, to date neither the Company nor, to the Company's knowledge, any other company has produced HTS wires in commercial quantities adequate for the electrical equipment market, and hurdles to commercialization continue to exist.